firstdraft/guides/nouns-verbs-and-grammar.md

 Here, you try it in the interactive Ruby sandbox[^replit] below:

 [^replit]: The interactive Ruby playgrounds that are embedded in these readings are hosted on a service called repl.it.
-If you see a page asking you to sign up or sign in, then click the <i class="fab fa-github fa-fw"></i> icon to sign in using your GitHub account.
-After signing in for the first time, you might have to refresh this page in your browser to get it to load.
+If you see a message below asking you to sign up or sign in, then click the <i class="fab fa-github fa-fw"></i> icon to sign in using your GitHub account.
+After signing in for the first time, you might have to refresh this page to get the sandbox to load.

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/student_embed/assignment/3043043/c68c4738e364e9b4dbb0b7cf4c224003"></iframe>

-Yay[^tradition]!
+If all went well, you should have seen `=> "HELLO WORLD!"` Yay[^tradition]!
 What just happened?

 [^tradition]: It is [a time-honored tradition](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program){:target="_blank"} that the very first thing a programmer does in a new language is print out "Hello, World!"
 Congratulations — you're now one of us 🙌🏾

 The primary way to write an expression in Ruby is: `object.method`.
 We ask the _thing_, or noun, on the left side of the dot to perform the _action_, or the verb, on the right side of the dot.
 The computer then evaluates that expression and returns a new piece of data in its place (just like with the calculator).

-In this case, we asked `"hello world!"`, which is a `String` (Ruby's name for a piece of text[^string_name]), to `upcase` itself, which it (very) happily does, and we're left with `"HELLO WORLD!"` at the end of the day.
+In this case, we asked `"hello world!"`, which is a string (Ruby's name for a piece of text[^string_name]), to `upcase` itself, which it (very) happily does, and we're left with `"HELLO WORLD!"` at the end of the day.

 [^string_name]: The name "string" is used in pretty much every programming language for the datatype that holds a piece of text, and refers to a string of _characters_; a holdover from back when we used to have to worry about memory and had a separate datatype for an individual character.
 Now we usually don't have to think about individual characters anymore, but the name "string" stuck with us.